c-astle35/data_reference/README.md

 ----------------------------------------
 NOTES and COMMENTS:

-#c new material if your willing to add
+#c Once again, please be willing to share any new material if your willing

-#c NOTE: #c - we can use these to denote commments
+#c NOTE: #c - we can use this to denote commments